Inside the ‘incredibly challenging’ effort by GM and Ventec to make more ventilators for coronavirus fight

 But that never happened.
 Instead, conversations continued as government agencies tried to pin down the number of ventilators they wanted.

-Despite the delay, Ventec that day dispatched a five-member team to Indiana led by its vice president of engineering, Joe Cipollne, to explain VOCSN to GM workers who’ll oversee production.
+Despite the delay, Ventec that day dispatched a five-member team to Indiana, led by its vice president of engineering, Joe Cipollone, to explain VOCSN to GM workers who’ll oversee production.
 GM spokesperson Dan Flores said Monday workers were finishing interior demolition ahead of installing new equipment.

 The company is also finalizing plans to train some of the 1,000 workers partaking in the venture on VOCSN specifications and to upgrade safety protocols and spacing to avoid COVID-19 infections.